Bitcoin Myths · #10 of 20

 Your bitcoin

-Think of your Bitcoin public address like an email address.
-Anyone can see it.
-Anyone can send value to it.
-It is public by design.
+Think of your Bitcoin public addressA public identifier on the blockchain that others can send bitcoin to, like an account number.
+Safe to share. like an email address.
+It is public by design, something anyone can view and send value to.
 Your private key is the password to that account.
 While your emails sit on a server you do not own or control, you can only access them if you have the correct password.
 Nobody else can read them, move them, or delete them without it.

 Bitcoin works the same way.
 Your public address is visible on the blockchain.
 Anyone can look it up and see the balance associated with it.
 But only the holder of the corresponding private key can sign a transaction that moves those funds.
 The signature does not reveal the key itself.
 It simply proves to the network, mathematically, that whoever sent this transaction has the right to do so.